Just0Simon/Runner/README.md

 1. Go to **Edit > Project Settings > Editor**.
 2. Set **Play Mode** to **Simulation Mode** before pressing the Play button.

-## Known Limitations
-- The game is designed for a single level (30–60 seconds).
-No additional levels are included.
-- Bonus features (particle effects, sounds) may not be fully implemented unless specified.
-- Tested primarily in the Unity Editor; standalone builds may require additional configuration.

-## Future Improvements
-- Add multiple levels with increasing difficulty.
-- Implement a high-score system with persistent storage.
-- Enhance visuals with more detailed 3D models and environments.
-- Add more complex obstacle patterns or power-ups.

 ## License
 This project is for demonstration purposes only and is not licensed for commercial use.

-## Contact
-For questions or feedback, please contact [your-email@example.com] or open an issue on the GitHub repository.